bootphon/articulatory_inversion/README.md

 	- preprocessing that reads/cleans/preprocess/reorganize data\
 	- Feed a neural network with our data.
 Training  on some speakers and testing on a speaker\
 	- Perform articulatory predictions based on a wav file and a model (already trained)

 The library enables evaluating the generalization capacity of a set of (or one) corpus.
  To do so we train the model in three different configurations.
  For each configuration we evaluate the model through cross validation, considering successively the speakers as the test speaker, and averaging the results.
- The three configurations are the following ones:
+ The two configurations are the following ones:
  1) "speaker specific", we train and test on the same speaker.
 This configuration gives a topline of the results, and learn some characteristics of the speaker
- 2) "speaker dependent", we train on all speakers (including the test speaker).
- 3) "speaker independent", we train on all speakers EXCEPT the test-speaker.
-We discover the test-speaker at the evaluation of the model.
+ 3) "speaker train independent", we train on all speakers EXCEPT the test-speaker and EXCEPT the validation speaker(s).
- By analyzing how the scores decrease from configuration 1 to 3 we conclude on the generalization capacity.
+ By analyzing how the scores decrease from configuration 1 to 2 we conclude on the generalization capacity.

 # Dependencies
 - python 3.7.3